Uxtrom/ViPER4Android-A15-Stabiliser/README.md

 # ViPER4Android-A15-Stabiliser
-Magisk Module to stabilise ViPER4FX on Android 15+

 What it Does:-

 It’s a compatibility layer for ViPER4Android on Android 15.
 Since Android 15 tightened audio effect handling, this Magisk module ensures the V4A engine (libv4a_fx.so) loads reliably by: